 Sleep is absolutely essential for your body to function properly.
 When you don’t get enough sleep, all manner of problems arises, affecting your life in significantly negative ways.
 You should do whatever is necessary to get as much sleep as you need.

-If you suspect that you have a sleep disorder, talk to a health professional today.
+The good news is that therapy has shown to be useful for many sleep disorders when coupled with other lifestyle changes.
+You can find more information about sleep disorders here and if you suspect that you have a sleep disorder, talk to a health professional today.
 Left untreated, sleep disorders can wreak havoc on your life.

 Don’t let a sleep disorder keep you from living the life you deserve.
 Get treatment today.